section-engineering-education/engineering-education/articles/tuples-data-structure-python/index.md

 ## Tuple Data Structure in Python

 A tuple is an ordered collection of items.
+An ordered collection retains the items in the order you insert or initialize them.
+In other words, the order is preserved.
+This is in contrast to dictionaries or sets, where the order is not preserved (unordered collections).

-They are similar to lists but vary in the following aspects: They are immutable, (they cannot be changed) unlike lists which are mutable (they can be changed).
+Tuples are similar to lists but vary in the following aspects: They are immutable, (they cannot be changed) unlike lists which are mutable (they can be changed).
 Let us learn more about tuples and their related methods.
 We will also learn to effectively use them in Python.

 For more background on the different types of data structures in Python, check out the following articles: